spatie/ray/docs/usage/adding-your-own-function-to-ray.md

 ---
-title: Adding your own function
+title: Adding your own function to Ray
 weight: 2
 ---